Coldplay: A Head Full of Dreams

 Coldplay: A Head Full of Dreams is a music documentary directed by Mat Whitecross about British band Coldplay, documenting their beginnings and rise to fame.
 The film received a single-day release on 14 November 2018 in select cinemas globally and was made available to stream on Amazon Video two days later.
+It combines previously unseen footage along with performance takes from the A Head Full of Dreams Tour.
 It was met with generally mixed reviews upon release.

 Production

 The film documents the band's history, from their first rehearsal in a student bedroom to their A Head Full of Dreams Tour.
 It was filmed over 20 years by longtime friend of the group Mat Whitecross and was compiled after he had directed Oasis documentary Supersonic.
 In an interview with Vulture, Whitecross revealed that the lead singer of Coldplay, Chris Martin, was unenthusiastic about the idea of a film being made about the band.
 Martin eventually allowed it to be made, but was unwilling to watch it himself.